-- A. Although the University takes reasonable measures to protect the security of its information technology resources and accounts assigned to individuals, the University does not guarantee absolute security. - B. The University helps users of its central and campus shared information technology resources to protect the information they store on those resources from accidental loss, tampering, unauthorized search, or other access.
-In the event of inadvertent or non-malicious actions resulting in the loss of or damage to information, or the invasion of the user's identity or privacy, the University's information technology department shall make a reasonable effort to mitigate the loss or damage. - C. The University provides industry-standard security on University maintained systems.
-Users are responsible for properly safeguarding the information technology resources under their control, specific to files associated with their computer accounts. - D. Users may request that arrangements be made to protect information stored on such resources.
-These requests may be honored at the discretion of the unit that manages the resources. - V. Information Technology Users' Privileges and Responsibilities - A. The University grants access to its information technology resources to an individual solely for the individual's own University mission-related use.
-User access shall not be transferred to or shared with another without explicit written authorization by the Vice President manner.
-The user may shall not participate in any behavior that unreasonably interferes with the fair use of computing information technology resources by another.
+A. Although the University takes reasonable measures to protect the security of its information technology resources and accounts assigned to individuals, the University does not guarantee absolute security.

+B. The University helps users of its central and campus shared information technology resources to protect the information they store on those resources from accidental loss, tampering, unauthorized search, or other access.
+In the event of inadvertent or non-malicious actions resulting in the loss of or damage to information, or the invasion of the user's identity or privacy, the University's information technology department shall make a reasonable effort to mitigate the loss or damage.

+C. The University provides industry-standard security on University maintained systems.
+Users are responsible for properly safeguarding the information technology resources under their control, specific to files associated with their computer accounts.

+D. Users may request that arrangements be made to protect information stored on such resources.
+These requests may be honored at the discretion of the unit that manages the resources.

+V. Information Technology Users' Privileges and Responsibilities

+A. The University grants access to its information technology resources to an individual solely for the individual's own University mission-related use.
+User access shall not be transferred to or shared with another without explicit written authorization by the Vice President for Information Technology, a designee, or the appropriate system administrator.

+B. All users of University information technology resources are expected to exercise common sense and decency, including due respect for the rights of others in public areas.

+C. User access to information technology resources is contingent upon prudent and responsible use, which includes following appropriate security measures.
+The user shall not use information technology resources to violate any state or federal laws, Governing Regulations and Administrative Regulations, Code of Student Conduct, Human Resources Policy and Procedures, or Rules of the University Senate.
+Incidental personal use is an accepted and appropriate benefit of being associated with the University's technology environment.
+The senior management of each unit is authorized to determine the nature and amount of incidental personal use by members of the unit.
+An employee's supervisor may require the employee to cease or limit any incidental personal use that hampers job performance, adversely affects or conflicts with University operations or activities, or violates University policy.
+All direct costs (for example, printer or copier paper and other supplies) attributed to personal incidental use shall be assumed by the user.

+D. The user shall not use information technology resources for any individual commercial purpose or for personal gain, except as approved pursuant to other applicable University regulations, or approved by the Vice President for Information Technology, or a designee.

-Information technology resources shall be shared among users in an equitable a designee.
+E. Information technology resources shall be shared among users in an equitable manner.
+The user shall not participate in any behavior that unreasonably interferes with the fair use of information technology resources by another.

-- F. Information technology resource users shall facilitate computing in the University environment by: - H. Some - G. Regular deletion of unneeded files from one's accounts on central or shared machines in accordance with the University's record retention policy. - H. Refraining from overuse of information storage space, printing facilities, or processing capacity, and interactive network connections.
+F. Information technology resource users shall facilitate computing in the University environment by:

+G. Regular deletion of unneeded files from one's accounts on central or shared machines in accordance with the University's record retention policy.

+H. Refraining from overuse of information storage space, printing facilities, or processing capacity, and interactive network connections.